Medical Benefits from Circumcision

 newborn circumcision may be considered a preventative health measure

-in that side effects and complications
+analogous to immunization in that side effects and complications

 are immediate and usually minor, but benefits accrue for a lifetime?